 The following supporting contributions are tagged and reported by departments via the Non-FEC Cost Share Reporting Process :

 - Non-FEC salaries (all 01-xx object-sub-object codes except the 01-1x category (faculty)).
-These are salaries not reported on the Faculty Effort Certification forms and might include salaries of the post docs, graduate students, and professional staff contributing to the project.
-All faculty must have their cost shared effort tracked and reported on their FEC(s) via the Faculty Effort Certification Process.
+These are salaries not reported on the FEC forms, such as salaries of the post docs, graduate students, and professional staff contributing to the project.
+All faculty must have their cost shared effort tracked and reported on the FEC via the Faculty Effort Certification Process.

 - Fringe Benefits (07-xx object-sub-object code).
 Associated fringe benefit rate amounts for non-faculty salaries is part of the contribution.